|

 Sage Runner

-A sage table runner instantly anchors long tables, giving structure and calm before adding florals, candles, or decorative wedding details.
+A sage table runner anchors long tables and gives you structure before adding anything else — florals, candles, whatever decorative details you’re planning.

 @lamplyph